-Floating heart pendant made out of Kenny Wayne Shepherd’s recycled/played string by 2x breast cancer survivor Elisa Guida.
+Floating heart pendant made out of Kenny Wayne Shepherd’s used/played silver colored guitar string by 2x breast cancer survivor Elisa Guida.
 Pendant is app.
-1 1/4″ and comes with a 16, 18 or 20″ sterling silver chain (not a beaded chain as shown in picture).
+1 1/4″ and comes with a 16, 18 or 20″ sterling silver chain.
 Thickness of string may vary.
 Due to the high demand of the StringsforaCURE jewelry, it will take approximately 6 – 8 weeks to complete.
 These are hand-made and may vary slightly.

 Click view details and put mouse on picture to see a more detailed view.

 There are few artists whose names are synonymous with one instrument and how it’s played in service to an entire genre.”

 Utter the phrase “young blues rock guitarist” within earshot of anyone with even a cursory knowledge of the modern musical vanguard and the first name they are most likely to respond with will be Kenny Wayne Shepherd.
 The Louisiana born axeman and songsmith has sold millions of albums while throwing singles into the Top 10, shining a light on the rich blues of the past and forging ahead with his own modern twist on a classic sound he has embodied since his teens.

 In a 20-year recording career that began when he was just 16, Shepherd has established himself as an immensely popular recording artist, a consistently in-demand live act and an influential force in a worldwide resurgence of interest in the blues.

 From television performances on The Tonight Show with Jay Leno, The Late Show with David Letterman, Jimmy Kimmel Live and Late Night with Jimmy Fallon (amongst others) to features in Rolling Stone, Vanity Fair, Maxim Magazine, Blender, Spin, USA Today and more, his musical career has been nothing short of phenomenal.